acantril/learn-cantrill-io-labs/aws-cognito-web-identity-federation/02_LABINSTRUCTIONS/STAGE2 - Create Google APIProject and Client ID.md

 Note down the `Client ID` you will need it later.
 You wont need the `Client Secret` again.
-Once they are noted down safely, click `OK`
+Once noted down safely, click `OK`

 # STAGE 2 - FINISH